online-ml/river/river/README.md

 ```
 ## Contribution

-A pull requests has been sent with the latest updates
+A pull requests has been sent with the latest updates.
+The code is flake8 compliant.

 Please also check the Notebook_ConformalPrediction.ipynb for more insight.